MAYO, FLORIDA – Earlier this month, Ken Rogoff proposed the Federal Reserve adopt “deeply negative interest rates.” Maybe -5%.

 If it’s any consolation, a 25% drop is par for the course in tanker land.
 And I, too, am down about 25% in my personal tanker stock positions.
 But I’m not selling.
 I’ve done my research and I’m comfortable with my position size.
 I know it’s just a matter of time until the share prices turn around.

-And, as always your messages are an integral part of these Postcards.
+Tom’s note: As always, your messages are an integral part of these Postcards.
 Please keep writing us at [email protected]